jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   -o json` shows Tomcat's startup lines with `PRIORITY` 6 and no two-line `SimpleFormatter` record.
-- `java.util.logging` lines raised inside a WAR take the Tomcat-level configuration, since `log4j-jul` is the JVM-wide LogManager: with `EPICS_CA_CONN_TMO=abc` added to the engine's `conf/engine.conf` for one run, the CA client's "Cannot parse EPICS_CA_CONN_TMO" line (`Level.WARNING` in `CAJContext.java`) appears under `archappl-engine` at `PRIORITY` 4, and with two `softIoc` processes on the VM loading the same record name its "More than one PVs with name" lines (`logger.info`) appear at `PRIORITY` 6.
+- `java.util.logging` lines raised inside a WAR take the Tomcat-level configuration, since `log4j-jul` is the JVM-wide LogManager.
+The two configurations share one pattern, so T2 first adds a marker string to the installed `log4j2-tomcat.xml` pattern, directly after the `%level{...}` priority prefix so the prefix stays first on the line, and observes it on those lines: with
+  `EPICS_CA_CONN_TMO=abc` added to the engine's `conf/engine.conf` for one run, the CA client's "Cannot parse EPICS_CA_CONN_TMO" line (`Level.WARNING` in `CAJContext.java`) appears under `archappl-engine` at `PRIORITY` 4, and with two `softIoc` processes on the VM loading the same record name its "More than one PVs with name" lines (`logger.info`) appear at `PRIORITY` 6.
+  `make install` then restores the shipped `log4j2-tomcat.xml` before the remaining observations.
 - `journalctl -u <unit> -p err..err` contains a Tomcat-level ERROR when one is
   provoked: a directory `webapps/broken/WEB-INF/` in one instance with a `web.xml` that is not well-formed XML, present at start.